Security Programs for Windows

 An administrator password is required to add or remove programs from the lists or change their passwords.
 This provides the person who installs Program Sentry with the ability to completely control the use of a computer.
 All blocking can be temporarily turned off using supervisor level password.
 This password cannot be used to add programs to (or remove programs from) the program lists.

 This program is most useful in a business setting, where the supervisor needs the ability to control who can do what on each company computer.
 It can also be useful in a family setting, however, to give parents control of the computer to block children from using certain programs.
 Click here for more information on Program Sentry.

 Web Surfer Watcher

-the background, recording Web site titles and URLs (addresses) of Web sites
+recording Web site titles and URLs (addresses) of Web sites viewed

-viewed using Internet Explorer or America Online.
-It can only record the titles
+using Internet Explorer or America Online.
+It can only record the

-of Web sites viewed with other Web browsers, such as Netscape, Opera, or
+titles of Web sites viewed with other Web browsers, such as Netscape,

-Mozilla.
-You can configure Web Surfer Watcher to either record this limited
+Opera, or Mozilla.
+You can configure Web Surfer Watcher to either

 When you run the viewer, you will see a list of the titles of Web sites that have been visited.
 The list displays the Web site titles.
 You can click on any title on the list to see the URL of the site, and also when the site was viewed.
 You can then click on the View Web Site button to actually see the Web site if you like.
 You can search the list of viewed sites for specific words to simplify checking for objectionable sites.
 This program can easily be run on a network, allowing you to monitor Internet activity on multiple computers from one computer.
 For more information on Web Surfer Watcher, click here.